Beau Baldwin: Central Washington (second stint)

-Eastern Washington
+Eastern Washington (second stint)

 Baldwin returned to Eastern Washington in 2008 as head coach, replacing Paul Wulff, whom Baldwin had served under as offensive coordinator and quarterbacks coach.
 In Baldwin's first year, Eastern Washington finished 6–5 overall and 5–3 in the Big Sky Conference.

 In 2009, Eastern finished with an 8–4 record and advanced to the FCS Playoffs for the fourth time in six seasons, losing in the first round to Stephen F. Austin, 44–33.

 In 2010, Baldwin led Eastern Washington to their best season in school history, leading the Eagles to a 13–2 record and the school's first national championship in football, winning the NCAA Division I Football Championship with a 20–19 come-from-behind victory over Delaware in the title game on January 7, 2011, in Frisco, Texas.

 In 2011, the Eagles were ravaged by injuries en route to a 6–5 finish, missing the chance to defend their title in the FCS Playoffs.
 During this season, Eastern had its second Payton Award winner, quarterback Bo Levi Mitchell.

 In the 2012 and 2013 seasons, Eastern amassed a 23–6 total record, winning two Big Sky Conference titles, including the school's first outright conference title in 2013.
 In these two seasons, Eastern made consecutive trips to the FCS Playoffs, losing both times in the semifinal round.
 Baldwin was named the Big Sky Conference Coach of the Year in both seasons.

 In the 2013 season opening game, Baldwin led Eastern Washington to an upset win over FBS #25 Oregon State.
 Eastern's win is only the third time an FCS team has defeated a ranked FBS opponent in the history of college football.
 The win proved to be a milestone for Baldwin and the program, delivering a great deal of national media attention to the team and quarterback Vernon Adams, who passed for 411 yards and four touchdowns and ran for 107 yards with two more touchdowns in the victory.

 Eastern Washington played the first college football game of the 2014 season at any division in the newly formed FCS Kickoff game against Sam Houston State.
 The game was nationally televised on ESPN, another milestone for the Eagle football program.